This Is What It’s Like Flying a Drone in the Eye of a Hurricane - Drone 360

 He was in Rockport, Texas, when Harvey came onshore.
 He flew his drone after the eye passed overhead, gathering gripping shots of the aftermath across the region.

 But as Emfinger geared up to chase Hurricane Irma into Florida, he knew he wanted to capture a drone perspective like no other.
-He wanted to fly his DJI Mavic Pro drone in the eye of the hurricane — a potential first.
+He wanted to fly his DJI Mavic Pro drone in the eye of the hurricane.

 Aerial video from inside eye of Hurricane Irma.
 Just minutes earlier 100mph wind gusts were damaging these homes SE of Naples @KATVToddYak pic.twitter.com/BMi7k8k2Wh

-Note: Editor’s Note: This article has been updated.
-It originally stated this was a potential first quadcopter flight in the eye of a hurricane.
-Readers have since pointed out footage from prior flights.